-Home to some of the Western Hemisphere’s most impressive scuba diving - alongside tropical rainforests, ancient Mayan ruins, and a vibrant blend of cultures - Belize is easily one of Central America’s most dynamic destinations.
-With easy access to the Mesoamerican Barrier Reef, visitors here can explore thriving coral reefs, come face to face with whale sharks, turtles and squadrons of eagle rays, and explore the sunken world of the Great Blue Hole - all within easy reach of the mainland!
+Home to some of the Western Hemisphere’s most impressive scuba diving – as well as tropical rainforests, ancient Mayan ruins, and a vibrant blend of cultures – Belize is easily one of Central America’s most dynamic destinations.
+With easy access to the Mesoamerican Barrier Reef, visitors can explore thriving coral reefs, come face to face with whale sharks, turtles and squadrons of eagle rays, and explore the sunken world of the Great Blue Hole – all within easy reach of the mainland!

 If that sounds like your kind of adventure, you’ve come to the right place.
-Read on for ZuBlu’s top tips on where and when to dive in Belize, the region’s can’t miss dive sites, getting around the country, and more!
+Read on for ZuBlu’s expert advice on where and when to plan a dive trip in Belize.
+We also provide tips on the region’s can’t miss dive sites, as well as how to get around the country, and more!

 What makes the Mesoamerican Reef so special?